Banco do Brasil gets central bank approval for Cielo venture

 Banco do Brasil said in its release on Friday that the central bank's ruling had nullified its estimated earnings boost.

-Banco do Brasil shares fell 5.1 percent in Sao Paulo trading, compared with the 2.9 percent drop registered by the benchmark Bovespa stock index .BVSP.
+Banco do Brasil shares fell 5.1 percent in Sao Paulo trading, compared with the 2.9 percent drop registered by the benchmark Bovespa stock index.